dataflownb/dfkernel/README.md

 # Dataflow Python Kernel for Jupyter

 This package provides the Dataflow Python kernel for Jupyter.
-This kernel modifies ipykernel and the notebook in two key ways: (1) it changes the numeric cell ids to persistent, unique ids for each cell, and (2) it implements a recursive dataflow mechanism for cell execution: if a cell references the output of another cell, we will check if cell is up-to-date and execute it if it is not.
+This kernel modifies ipykernel and the notebook in two key ways: (1) it changes the numeric cell ids to persistent, unique ids for each cell, and (2) it implements a recursive dataflow mechanism for cell execution: if a cell references the output of another cell, the kernel will check if cell is up-to-date and execute it if it is not.
 For example:

 ```
 In [34bc1f]: 1 + 1